safiqul/packet-loss-prediction/README.md

 The repository is organized as follows:

 ```
-data_capture/          # scripts to obtain the data. 'output' subdir: more explanations and a link to raw data.
+data_capture/          # scripts to obtain the data.
+See the 'output' subdir for
+                       # more explanations and a link to raw data.
 data_transformation/   # a python script to convert the data
 models/                # trained models for reno and cubic
 test/                  # test scripts